How to travel the world full-time as a digital nomad

 4. Work with brands

-While freelance writing, affiliate sales, and side hustle are what cover my actual money coming in, due to my social media presence I've also had the opportunity to work with some big brands.
+Freelance writing, affiliate sales, and side hustles cover the bulk of my income.
+However, due to my social media presence, I've also had the opportunity to work with some big brands.

 I was given £800 worth of camera equipment to test and review, and I've run giveaways with other companies.
 This doesn't happen every day, but it's entirely possible if you get your name out there.